yona-lang/homepage/content/docs/syntax.md

 ## **`raise`, `try`/`catch` expressions**: raising and catching exceptions
 Yatta is not a pure language, therefore it allows raising exceptions.
 Exceptions in Yatta are represented as a tuple of a symbol and a message.
 Message can be empty, if not provided as an argument to the keyword/function `raise`.

 Exceptions in Yatta consist of three components.
-Type of exception is of type of symbol.
+First component, is the type of the exception, represented as a symbol.
 The second component is a string description of the exception - an error message.
 Last component is the stacktrace which is appended by the runtime automatically.

 Raising an exception can be accomplished by the `raise` expression: